The After Malcolm Digital Archive

 - Ameer Muhammad, Filmmaker and Entrepreneur, Atlanta, GA.

-- Manager: Ahmet Tekelioglu, Ph.D., Editor-in-Chief of The Maydan at the Ali Vural Ak Center for Global Islamic Studies at George Mason University.
+- Manager: Ahmet Tekelioglu, Ph.D., Research Fellow and Editor-in-Chief of The Maydan at the Ali Vural Ak Center for Global Islamic Studies at George Mason University.

 - Project Assistants: Kamilah Khabir, Jeta Luboteni, Zainab Arain.